brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 ![Screen Shot 2022-09-20 at 1 20 22 PM](https://user-images.githubusercontent.com/81645097/191358210-fc012523-2bb0-490e-a090-c736b47ee556.png)

 If you take a second to glance over the various app types listed above, you'll see that we are deprecating **JWT** apps in favor of the newly added **Server-to-Server OAuth** app type.
 This deprecation will take place **June, 2023**.
-If you're interested to read more about why we're doing this, please see our [JWT Deprecation FAQ](https://marketplace.zoom.us/docs/guides/build/jwt-app/jwt-faq/).
+If you're interested in reading more about why we're doing this, please see our [JWT Deprecation FAQ](https://marketplace.zoom.us/docs/guides/build/jwt-app/jwt-faq/).

 To assist Zoom users with this migration, we will create an Express.js API from scratch and integrate it with Zoom via Server-to-Server OAuth.
 This application will: